Coronavirus Update:What patients and families need to know

 Howard University College of Medicine

 Since its inception as a subspecialty, pediatric emergency medicine has been inextricably linked to the federal Emergency Medical Services for Children program.
 Based on that foundation, the acute care management of ill and injured children in the ambulatory, urgent, prehospital, and emergency care environment has evolved dramatically over the last thirty years.
 This historical perspective will provide an overview of from whence the subspecialty has come with a focus on the clinical and scholarly advances that define the current state.
-The presentation will also highlight the future research agenda and the important role that the Children’s National Health System occupies.
+The presentation will also highlight the future research agenda and the important role that the Children’s National Hospital occupies.

 Attendees of this session will be able to: